Force Policy: Learning Hybrid Force-Position Control Policy under Interaction Frame for Contact-Rich Manipulation: Method

 \textbf{Modeling Global Vision Policy.} The global vision policy $\Pi_{\text{global}}$ governs task-level progression.
 In free space, it acts as a standard vision-based policy and directly outputs actions.
 During interaction, control is delegated to the local force policy $\Pi_\text{local}$, and the global vision policy no longer issues commands.
 Instead, it provides a global visual feature $\phi(I_{t'})$ to condition local interaction control.
 This modular design allows $\Pi_{\text{global}}$ to be instantiated from existing visuomotor policies~\cite{act,dp,rise,rise2} or vision-language-action (VLA) models~\cite{pi0,pi05, gr00t} without modifications.

 \textbf{Router.} The router determines which policy holds control authority between the global vision policy and the local force policy.
-Rather than introducing an explicit routing module, we reuse the predicted selection mask $S_{t+1}$ from the local force policy as an implicit routing signal.
-When meaningful contact is detected, the local force policy activates force-control axes by assigning non-zero entries in $S_{t+1}$, thereby taking over control for hybrid force-position regulation.
+Rather than introducing an explicit routing module, we \textit{reuse the predicted selection mask $S_{t+1}$ from the local force policy as an implicit routing signal}.
+The local force policy dynamically activates force-control axes as needed by assigning non-zero entries in $S_{t+1}$, thereby switching control from the global policy to engage hybrid force-position regulation.
 In contrast, unintended contacts do not trigger the selection mask, and control remains with the global vision policy.

 \textbf{\textit{Force Policy}.} As shown in Fig.~\ref{fig:policy} (left), the overall policy is decomposed into a global vision policy $\Pi_\text{global}$ and a local force policy $\Pi_\text{local}$. $\Pi_\text{global}$ is responsible for global perception and high-level action generation, while $\Pi_\text{local}$ handles local interaction through force-aware feedback at a high frequency.
 In our implementation, wrist-mounted camera observations are fed into $\Pi_\text{local}$, as they lie within the local interaction field.
 We instantiate $\Pi_\text{global}$ with RISE-2~\cite{rise2}, a generalizable visuomotor policy that relies solely on global 3D visual perception.
 In its pipeline, we treat the action feature used as the conditions in the diffusion head as the global visual feature $\phi(I_{t'})$.
 For $\Pi_\text{local}$, the wrist image and proprioceptive history are encoded via a lightweight ResNet~\cite{resnet} and a GRU~\cite{gru}, respectively.
 Both are conditioned on $\phi(I_t)$ via FiLM~\cite{film}.
 The resulting features are adaptively fused through a gated mechanism and used to denoise the action sequence with an MIP head~\cite{mip}, as well as to predict the interaction frame, reference wrench, and selection mask via an MLP head.